AccordionGuy/HotSauces/article/article.md

  :: Spring Boot ::        (v2.3.3.RELEASE)
 ```

-...and after a lot of status messages, will end with this:
+A lot of status messages will scroll by, but eventually the scrolling will end, and you’ll see this will end with this:

 ```
 > :bootRun